KingArnaiz/servier/README.md

 ### Missing Target Values

-When training multitask models (models which predict more than one target simultaneously), sometimes not all target values are known for all molecules in the dataset.
-Chemprop automatically handles missing entries in the dataset by masking out the respective values in the loss function, so that partial data can be utilized, too.
+When training multitask models (models which predict more than one target simultaneously), sometimes not all target values are known for all molecules in the dataset. servier automatically handles missing entries in the dataset by masking out the respective values in the loss function, so that partial data can be utilized, too.
 The loss function is rescaled according to all non-missing values, and missing values furthermore do not contribute to validation or test errors.
 Training on partial data is therefore possible and encouraged (versus taking out datapoints with missing target entries).
 No keyword is needed for this behavior, it is the default.

-In contrast, when using `sklearn_train.py` (a utility script provided within Chemprop that trains standard models such as random forests on Morgan fingerprints via the python package scikit-learn), multi-task models cannot be trained on datasets with partially missing targets.
+In contrast, when using `sklearn_train.py` (a utility script provided within servier that trains standard models such as random forests on Morgan fingerprints via the python package scikit-learn), multi-task models cannot be trained on datasets with partially missing targets.
 However, one can instead train individual models for each task (via the argument `--single_task`), where missing values are automatically removed from the dataset.
 Thus, the training still makes use of all non-missing values, but by training individual models for each task, instead of one model with multiple output values.
-This restriction only applies to sklearn models (via  :code:`sklearn_train` or :code:`python sklearn_train.py`), but NOT to default Chemprop models via `chemprop_train` or `python train.py`.
+This restriction only applies to sklearn models (via  :code:`sklearn_train` or :code:`python sklearn_train.py`), but NOT to default servier models via `servier_train` or `python train.py`.
 Alternatively, missing target values can be imputed by specifying `--impute_mode <single_task/linear/median/mean/frequent>`.
 The option `single_task` trains single task sklearn models on each task to predict missing values and is computationally expensive.
 The option `linear` trains a stochastic gradient linear model on each target to compute missing targets.
 Both `single_task` and `linear` are applicable to regression and classification task.
 For regression tasks, the options `median` and `mean` furthermore compute the median and mean of the training data.
 For classification tasks, `frequent` computes the most frequent value for each task.
 For all options, models are fitted to non-missing training targets and predict missing training targets.
 The test set is not affected by imputing.

 ### Weighted Training by Target and Data